NREL/OpenStudio-server/README.md

 [ChefDK]: https://downloads.getchef.com/chef-dk/ "ChefDK"

 - Check out the git repo: see the instruction on the Wiki.
-  **Make sure to checkout the repo with LF end-of-lines if on windows**

 - Install a couple Vagrant plugin for bootstrapping Chef and Berkshelf (for downloading cookbooks)